orchest/orchest/docs/source/getting_started/installation.md

   (FQDN) instead of the cluster's IP directly.
 - {ref}`Installing without Argo Workflows <install-argo>`: Don't let Orchest manage Argo in case you already have Argo Workflows installed on your Kubernetes cluster.
+- {ref}`Installing without Nginx Ingress Controller <install-nginx>`: Don't let Orchest manage nginx ingress controller if you already have it installed on your Kubernetes cluster.
 - {ref}`Installing using kubectl <install-kubectl>`: If you would rather use `kubectl` instead of the `orchest-cli`.
 - {ref}`Setting up a reverse proxy <reverse-proxy>`: Useful when installing Orchest in remote machines,